About Clock House Furniture

 The company started by making large coffee table stools, footstools and benches - and this is still a core part of the business.
 Most of the designs can be made any size to order and Clock House are always happy to work with designers on one-off commissions.
 The collection has expanded over the years to include chairs, sofas, ottomans, fenders and tables.

-In about 2005 Clock House started making Antler Furniture, which has now become a very large part of its business.
+In 2005 Clock House started making Antler Furniture, which has now become a very large part of its business.
 Made primarily from Scottish Red Deer antlers, the collection now encompasses just about everything that could be made from horn, and Clock House now have the largest collection of Antler furniture made in Europe.